 Have a sweet tooth?
 Learn to make your own Japanese sweets during a wagashi-making class in Japan!

 The name's a bit misleading, as the only thing that's melon-like about this bread is the cross-hatch pattern on top.
-But melonpan is still an iconic Japanese bread, with a fluffy center and crackly cookie-like top, which you can find at konbini and bakeries nationwide.
+But melon pan is still an iconic Japanese bread, with a fluffy center and crackly cookie-like top, which you can find at konbini and bakeries nationwide.

-Read more about Melon Pan in our blog about this addictive bread.
+Read more about this addictive bread here.